 You know that feeling – getting everything ready so that you are all comfy and cozy all winter long.
 It is kind of like a squirrel gathering as many nuts as he can and safely storing them so he doesn’t go hungry over the winter.

-This is my mudroom – it is right off my kitchen and it is where my pantry is located.
+This is the mudroom in my previous house – it is right off the kitchen and it is where my pantry is located.
 I consider a pantry one of the best features any kitchen can have – large or small.

 When we first moved into this house, the double doors you see in the photo above used to be half this wide – it used to be a single door coat closet.
 A very overstuffed single door coat closet!

-The house we lived in previously had a walk-in pantry – it was an entire room.
+The house we lived in previously to this home had a walk-in pantry – it was an entire room.
 I was pantry spoiled!
 The kitchen in this house had a pantry cabinet – it was small and I could never find anything as it was cramped and deep.

 The double doors allow you to see everything in one full swoop when you open them.
 Big items are easy to move in and out.
 Makes it easy to organize, restock, create a shopping list by just glancing, and keeping like things together.

 I like being able to see everything at a glance, but it did take some work to get it this way.

 1. I Made a Plan